Malware Exploiting Spectre, Meltdown CPU Flaws Emerges - Slashdot

 The unfortunate thing about this current set of news is that it's not just Meltdown that's being targeted, but also Spectre.
 If that can be successfully exploited, then it's a much more serious p

-Fearmongering bullshit article seeding FUD (Score:2)
+Fearmongering bullshit article seeding FUD (Score:3, Insightful)

 If a researcher, tester, AV company sends some PoC code opening calc.exe, then this is not malware!
 To be malware, some code has to be actually malicious, doing evil things like encrypting harddisks for ransom, sending spam, mining coins, etc..
 Simply trying out a bug in existing software to get a better understanding or to write AV detection routines is not malware!